Raising Godly Children for Everyday Families: Grace-Filled Paths at Home

 Create serving habits too.
 Bring a meal to a new parent, write encouragement cards, or pick up litter at a park together.
 Service shows children that love isn’t just something we feel—it’s something we do.

-Finally, shape media and schedules with thoughtfulness.
+Also, be thoughtful about media and schedules.
 Not every activity fits every season.
 Leave room for rest, unhurried conversation, and play.
 Souls need margin like gardens need sunlight.

 How can I teach faith if I feel inadequate or new to Scripture?